 Two technologies should be banned from any industrial automation project:

 Docker is not a bad technology.
 However, most users tend to believe that it provides portability from one Linux distribution to another.
 This is not the case due to the Kernel ABI mismatch problem, a problem that is not specific to Docker itself but to Linux binary portability in general.
 As a result, running a Docker binary images at the Edge provides no guarantee of stability, unless both Docker image and Edge server are based on the same Linux kernel with same compilation options.
+Moreover, containers do not provide any isolation and are thus easy to exploit.

 Other (fixable) issues with Docker - and LXC containers - include lack of support of some system calls, increased difficulty to debug kernel related issues (ex. network corruption) or lack of repeatable build in China due to network restrictions.
 Another (non fixable) issue with Docker is that it is based on Linux, not on POSIX.
 It is thus not portable to other POSIX operating systems (ex.
 OpenBSD, μCLinux).